 Housed at the Human Rights Centre of the University of Essex and funded by the ESRC and the University of Essex, the Human Rights, Big Data and Technology Project considers both the challenges to and opportunities for human rights presented by big data and associated technologies.

 The purpose of the project is to map and analyse the challenges and opportunities of the use of technology and big data from a human rights perspective.
-The Human Rights, Big Data and Technology Project approached Mackman to deliver a website and logo solution based on a very specific budget and a tight time scale.
+The Human Rights, Big Data and Technology Project approached Mackman to deliver a website and logo solution based on a very specific budget and a tight timescale.

-The timescale for the project with HRBDT was very tight, as the official launch of the Project was due to take place on Wednesday 2nd of March 2016 at the British Academy in London.
+The timescale for the project with HRBDT was very tight, as the official launch of the project was due to take place on Wednesday 2nd of March 2016 at the British Academy in London.
 The website platform had to provide an adaptive solution that would be suitable for continual updating of research and publications.

 The aim of the website was to be a window to the project and to help the team engage with the project's stakeholder communities, practitioners, academics and the public.
-In addition, it needed to be the main vehicle with which to share and demonstrate the impact of the project, through the use of a wide range of outputs and tools
+In addition, it needed to be the main vehicle with which to share and demonstrate the impact of the project, through the use of a wide range of outputs and tools.

 The logo design needed to capture the project aims and focus areas, and to fit in with the design principles of the website.
 The logo also needed to incorporate the key themes of human rights and technology in a way that is sophisticated, clean and engaging.